All Episodes

 You are probably witnessing it.

-You are seeing it take place, and you are looking the other way.
+You are seeing it take place and you are looking the other way.

 You are not trying to stop it.

-You are not reporting it, and therefore it's not only on the PERP, it's on you.
+And therefore, it's not only on the perp, it's on you.

 Much the same way climate destruction is on you.